 International Leadership Consultants (ILCs) are change agents.
-They are professional Delta Phi Epsilon women that lead by example, challenge the status quo, ask tough questions, and spread the principles of Justice, Sisterhood and Love in an effort to inspire change and create a sense of belonging everywhere they go.
+They are professional Delta Phi Epsilon women that lead by example, challenge the status quo, ask tough questions, and spread the principles of Justice, Sisterhood and Love in an effort to inspire change and create a sense of belonging for all members everywhere they go.

 ILCs are recent graduates and full-time Delta Phi Epsilon Sorority employees that complete intensive training in preparation for their role.
 An ILC’s purpose is to provide guidance, support and resources to help collegiate chapters thrive.